Redesigning the Undergraduate Experience

 Provost Maurie McInnis and Executive Director Jamie Pennebaker

-This March 30, 2017 symposium presented new approaches to redesigning undergraduate education to better meet the needs of a digital, mobile, and continually evolving society.
+On March 30, 2017, UT held the Changing Education Symposium to explore new approaches to redesigning undergraduate education and to better meet the needs of a digital, mobile, and continually evolving society.
 The format included keynote presentations punctuated by short talks and plenty of time for discussions in breakout sessions.
 The organizing themes were intended to connect high-level concepts and developments with institutional decisions and instructional practice:

 - Leveraging technology: How to engage faculty in adopting digital teaching tools and delivery platforms that can educate at scale and provide flexibility without sacrificing quality.

 - Using evidence-based assessments and analytics: Collecting and analyzing data to guide change.

 - Redesigning Curricula and Scaling Innovation: Methods for redesigning students’ degree pathways, incorporating experiential learning, and changing the infrastructure of the 21st century public research university.

 We invite you to check out the slide decks for now.
 Videos of major sessions and interviews that showcase the symposium’s offerings are coming soon.

 Program Schedule Overview

 - George Siemens: Thinking Differently about Universities Slide Deck

 - Art Graesser: Changing Higher Education Slide Deck